Uluburun shipwreck: Vessel

 Lifesize replica at the Bodrum Museum of Underwater Archaeology.

 The distribution of the wreckage and the scattered cargo indicates that the ship was between 15 and 16 m long.
 It was constructed by the shell-first method, with mortise-and-tenon joints similar to those of the Graeco-Roman ships of later centuries.

 Even though there has been a detailed examination of Uluburun's hull, there is no evidence of framing.
 The keel appears to be rudimentary, perhaps more of a keel-plank than a keel in the traditional sense.
 The ship was built with planks and keel of Lebanese cedar and oak tenons.
 Lebanese cedar is indigenous to the mountains of Lebanon, southern Turkey, and central Cyprus.

 The ship carried 24 stone anchors.
-The stone is of a type almost completely unknown in the Aegean, but is often built into the temples of Syria-Palestine and on Cyprus.
+The stone is of a type almost completely unknown in the Aegean, but is often built into the temples of Syro-Canaanite and on Cyprus.
 Brushwood and sticks served as dunnage to help protect the ship's planks from the metal ingots and other heavy cargo.